 Automated guided vehicle intralogistics

-Automated guided vehicles (AGV) are predestined to flexibly automate material movements within production.
+Automated guided vehicles are predestined to flexibly automate material movements within production.

-Automated guided vehicles (AGV) are predestined to flexibly automate material movements within production.
+Automated guided vehicles are predestined to flexibly automate material movements within production.
 However, what must be considered in an AGV factory planning?
-For example, how do load transfer stations for AGV’s in the furniture industry have to be designed to be capacity-preserving?
+For example, how do load transfer stations for automated guided vehicles in the furniture industry have to be designed to be capacity-preserving?
 SCHULER Consulting developed the complete manufacturing concept of Kitzberger Möbel GmbH.

 Together with SCHULER Consulting they discussed the exact purpose.
 Because of the shortage of skilled workers, it was important to Kitzberger to increase the degree of automation and to transform the production into a smart factory.
-The material flow should therefore be realized by AGV’s after the fully automatic robot-cutting saw and should also cover all subsequent production processes.
+The material flow should therefore be realized by automated guided vehicle's after the fully automatic robot-cutting saw and should also cover all subsequent production processes.
 From fully automatic loading and unloading of the machines to a semi-automated assembly line with through feed case clamp.
-The highly innovative project was "born" and in a relatively short period, the experience of the company Kitzberger has created significant momentum for the AGV application in the industry.
+The highly innovative project was "born" and in a relatively short period, the experience of the company Kitzberger has created significant momentum for the application of automated guided vehicles in the industry.

 Also in the choice of part carriers, the current selection in the industry is still relatively limited.
 Fundamentally it started with the 1x1-stack, which meant that the parts could only be stacked on top of each other (bigger parts on the bottom and smaller parts on top, to maintain stack stability).
 Here the first number indicates how many parts can be stacked behind each other and the second number indicates how many parts can be stacked beside to each other.
 A good example can be found in the series production where automatic part infeed can make use of uniform part stacks that are stacked as for example 4x2-stacks (four parts behind each other and two parts beside to each other).
 However, due to small batches and changing part sizes it made sense to develop chaotic stacking possibilities instead.
 These chaotic stacks are defined with the help of an algorithm which creates stacking possibilities based on given parameters.
 After the chaotic stacks the order picking trolleys came into discussion to maintain access of individual parts (instead of stacking them on top of each other).